immortals-ume/storage-service/Readme.md

-# Attachment Service
+# Attachment Service using AWS S3

-Implementation is used for loading files to s3 storage using AWS sdk and storing the relevant metadata for the same in the database tables for further auditing / displaying list of files on the UI for the specific user.

 # Summary of Amazon s3